RSE-Sheffield/fair4rs-lesson-setup/README.md

 - pandoc (>= 2.11) (available through the [RStudio
   IDE](https://posit.co/download/rstudio-desktop/#download))

-Please refer to [The Carpentries installation instructions](https://carpentries.github.io/sandpaper-docs/#required) for setting up your lesson development environment.
+Please refer to [The Carpentries Workbench installation instructions](https://carpentries.github.io/sandpaper-docs/#required) for setting up your lesson development environment.

+Note: if you choose to use to use R Markdown in your lesson then you will need the `rmarkdown` package, which should be installed as a dependency of the `sandpaper` package by following the instructions above.

 ### Applying custom {varnish} locally